Samsung/mimic/replication.md

     scripts/example.py pop

 This will actually show the command that is used to invoke `mimic`.
 The tool is now taking a bit more time.  `mimic` can run highly parallel, and depending on the machine it is run on, synthesize can take more or less time.
-Hint: Use `--threads <n>` to control the number of threads that `mimic` should use (the number defaults to the number of processors available).
+Hint: Use `--threads <n>` to control the number of threads that `mimic` should use (the number defaults to half the number of processors available).

 To see how `mimic` works in more detail, we can pass the parameter `--debug` to `mimic` (or `scripts/example.py`, which just forwards parameters).
 If we run